MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/overview.md

 ---
-title: 'Microsoft Graph PowerShell SDK overview'
+title: "Microsoft Graph PowerShell SDK overview"
-description: Provides a description and getting started information for the Microsoft Graph PowerShell SDK.
-services: active-directory

-ms.topic: overview
-ms.date: 8/18/2021
+description: "Learn about the features of Microsoft Graph PowerShell that can help you derive insights and analytics, and build unique, intelligent apps." ms.topic: overview ms.date: 12/09/2022
 author: msewaweru
 manager: CelesteDG
 ms.author: eunicewaweru